oeg-upm/morph-csv/README.md

 # Morph-CSV

 Morph-CSV is an open source tool for querying tabular data sources using SPARQL.
 It exploits the information from the query, RML+FnO mappings and CSVW metadata to enhance the performance and completness of traditional OBDA systems (SPARQL-to-SQL translators).
 At this moment can be embebed in the top of any R2RML-compliant system.
+For detail information, watch the [introductory video about Morph-CSV](https://www.youtube.com/watch?v=bW9Wj7KUuGY)

 ![Morph-csv workflow](figures/architecture.png?raw=true "Morph-CSV workflow")